 AutoStore Solution Overview

 In 2011, AutoStore won a prestigious award at LogiMAT for "Best Product" in the "procurement, transport, storage" category.
 Rather than sell direct to end-customers, Hatteland launched AutoStore through a global network of distributor partners.
 In January 2011 Swisslog AG signed a contract for AutoStore distribution on a global level.
 As well, Lalesse Europe services the Benelux countries; Element Logic AS and Quibiqa AS distribute to the Nordic countries; Quibiqa AS services the UK; and AM Automation GmbH distributes AutoStore in Germany.
-In North America, Swisslog, Dematic and Bastian Solutions are system integration partners of AutoStore.
+In North America, Swisslog, Bastian Solutions, Dematic and several other companies are system integration partners of AutoStore.

 The best way to explain AutoStore is to imagine a giant erector set that rises vertically from the warehouse floor in column stacks that are shaped to the size of a standard storage bin (internal measurement of 400mm wide x 600mm long x 310 mm high) (15.75" wide x 23.6" long x 12.2" high).
 Note that bins are also available in a shorter 220 mm (8.6”) height size for heavier or smaller SKUs.
 Each vertical stack of bins can rise up to a maximum height of 16' (4.9m) such that each stack can store up to a maximum of 16 bins.
 The vertical stacks are adjacent such that they form a grid that can easily expand along the X and Y axis as much as is needed to store the required number of bins within the system.
 Hopefully by now you can picture thousands of bins stored 16 high in a dense grid of adjacent stacks that have no operating aisles whatsoever.
 Basically think of this as one big dense cube of storage where each vertical stack can store up to 16 bins high; and whereby each bin can store one or many SKUs subdivided within the bin.
 The size and shape of the grid can be adapted to any existing facility and can even work around building columns.